KasperskyLab/grpc-kos/README.md

 Objective-C® is trademark of Apple Inc., registered in the U.S. and other countries and regions.
 Python® is a trademark or registered trademark of the Python Software Foundation.
 Windows™ is trademark of the Microsoft group of companies.

+# Contributing
+We'll follow the parent project contributing rules but would consider to accept only KasperskyOS-specific changes, so for that it is advised to use the following [instruction](CONTRIBUTING.md).

 # License